Developing Missional Imagination

 For clergy and ministers of the West Midlands who want to develop and refresh their approach to mission, and to enable others to do likewise

-The aim of the course is to inspire participants to develop their own missional imaginations and the missional imaginations of others within their ministerial contexts.
-Through a combination of input, storytelling, reflection, and small-group work, participants will be encouraged to develop their missional praxis in a way which is relevant, authentic, and well-grounded.
+The aim of this course is to help us to appreciate and understand the role of imagination in ministry and mission, and to inspire us to develop our imaginative practice.
+Through a combination of input (including some theory), storytelling, reflection, and small-group work, participants will be encouraged to develop their missional praxis in a way which is relevant, authentic, and well-grounded.

 Input will include reflection on: